 How many photos should be submitted?

-The desired number of photos is 12.
-Fewer photos can be submitted as long as they create a complete photographic body of work.
+The desired number of photos is a minimum of 8 and a maximum of 12 so that they create a complete photographic body of work.

 What are the technical specifications of the photographs?

 The photos are submitted in jpeg format, at 72dpi and 3000 pixels on their large side.
-In case of qualifying as a finalist, the jury reserves the right to request the RAW (original) files.
+In case of qualifying for the finalists, the jury reserves the right to request the RAW Files.

 Which is the time frame of the submitted photographic project?

-The submitted photos must have been shot within the previous three years (from January 2018 onwards).
-However, if the 10% of the project has been shot at a previous point in time, these photos may be included in the entry.
+The submitted photos must have been shot within the previous four years (from January 2018 onwards).
+However, a maximum of 3 photographs of the project that have been shot at a previous point in time may be included in the entry.

 Can the winners of the previous competitions participate in the competition again?